ripsawridge/site/contents/content/cma/2023/bozeman-dubois.md

 We'd been able to do laundry the night before, down the hall.
 In the morning we went to the supermarket and had a big breakfast, too.
 We walked to the edge of town and hitched a ride back up to the park at the park entrance.
-It was from a young man associated with this incredible documentary [Unbranded](https://www.youtube.com/watch?v=swX4BLbmBNU&pp=ygUUdW5icmFuZGVkIGZ1bGwgbW92aWU%3D).
+It was from a young man named Tommy associated with this incredible documentary [Unbranded](https://www.youtube.com/watch?v=swX4BLbmBNU&pp=ygUUdW5icmFuZGVkIGZ1bGwgbW92aWU%3D).
 I'd seen it some years before and resolved to watch it again.
 We thanked him and went into the wilderness office.
 There we were given permits